Aryankb/Aryankb/README.md

-## Hi there 👋
+# Hi there 👋
 # 💫 About Me:
 I am an AI developer.
 I am currently working on full stack AI projects , which uses LLMs and AI agents to solve real world use cases.<br>I am currently learning to fine tune LLMs according to particular use cases.
 I have a good grasp on MLOPS and CI/CD pipelined .
-I am currently exploring autonomous fine tuning of LLMs on one click
+I am currently exploring autonomous fine tuning of LLMs on one click.

 ## 🌐 Socials: